Snaacky/theindex/README.md

 ## Building everything

-To create a ready made docker image with frontend and backend together, just run:
+To create a ready-made docker image with frontend and backend together, just run:

 ```shell
 docker build . -t index